Two Types of Multiple Pregnancies

 When more than one fetus originates from the same egg, we call them identical.
-A single egg is fertilized by a single sperm, and the egg spontaneously splits into two genetically identical embryos.
-It’s not clear why this happens: there’s no correlation between the likelihood of having identical babies and your race, age, or family history.
+A single egg is fertilized by a single sperm, and then the egg spontaneously splits into two genetically identical embryos.
+It’s not clear why this happens, and there’s no correlation between the likelihood of having identical babies and your race, age, or family history.

 Identical babies will all be the same sex, and will have the same blood type.
 Although identical twins usually look very much the same (same eye and hair color, body type, etc), they don’t always look 100% identical.
 Many other factors play a role in shaping your child’s appearance.
 They’ll even have their own unique fingerprints!

 When two or more eggs are fertilized by more than one sperm, the resulting babies are fraternal.
-Fraternal pregnancies do run in families.
-If any relatives on your mother’s side had fraternal twins, chances are greater that you will have them too.
+Unlike identical pregnancies, fraternal pregnancies do run in families.
+If any relatives on your mother’s side had fraternal twins, the chances that you will have them too are greater.
 Fraternal pregnancies are also more common in women over 35, women of African descent, and women who have just quit taking birth control pills.

 Fertility Treatment and Multiple Gestations

 Women undergoing fertility treatment are much more likely to have a multiple gestation than other women.
-This is because fertility drugs can boost your fertility potential by helping your ovaries release multiple eggs at a time.
-This raises the odds that more than one egg will be fertilized in the same fertility cycle.
+This is because fertility drugs boost your fertility potential by causing your ovaries to release multiple eggs at a time.
+This raises the odds that more than one egg will be fertilized in the same cycle.

 With in-vitro fertilization, it’s common practice for the doctor to place more than one fertilized egg in the uterus at a time, to increase the chances that at least one will implant and gestate to term.
 Of course, this also increases the likelihood of a multiple gestation.